Skippern/Challenges-ANSI-C/international_obfuscated_c_code_contest/2005/whowon.md

 > V.Chia - Is it Java or C?
 > Singapore

-Copyright (c) 2005, Landon Curt Noll, Simon Cooper, Peter Seebach and Leonid A. Broukhis.
+Copyright :copyright: 2005, Landon Curt Noll, Simon Cooper, Peter Seebach and Leonid A. Broukhis.
 All Rights Reserved.<BR>
 Permission for personal, education or non-profit use is granted provided this copyright and notice are included in its entirety